-Will you please consider opening up the “Byte Cellar” – which some people have dubbed the ultimate man cave – to a tenant?
+Will you please consider opening up the “Byte Cellar” – which some people have dubbed the ultimate man cave – to a tenant? ((Although I have my misgivings about the use of “man cave” as opposed to [whatever] cave, I am not a feminist.
+I am female though, so I’d rather change the label just so I can be allowed to enter.))
 I promise not to be a slob.
 I promise to keep liquids a foot away – at least – from your wonderful machines.
 I promise to be so quiet you won’t even know I am there.

 I also swear that I will not change any settings on any machine.
 I will not even rearrange the icons on your desktop(s).